Robert Morse, ‘Mad Men’ actor and two-time Tony-winner, dies at 90 - NewsBreak

 More recently, he played the autocratic and eccentric leader of an advertising agency in “Mad Men,” the hti AMC drama that debuted in 2007.
 The role earned him an Emmy nomination in 2008 as best guest actor in a drama series.

-“He radiated a wicked joy; it was impossible to watch him without instantly sharing his giddy delight,” wrote playwright Paul Rudnick.Gilbert Gottfried’s cause of death: What is ventricular tachycardia?
+“He radiated a wicked joy; it was impossible to watch him without instantly sharing his giddy delight,” wrote playwright Paul Rudnick.LOCAL: Ford recalls over 650K trucks because windshield wipers can break

 Morse was already well-established on Broadway, with two Tony nominations to his credit, when he became nationally famous at age 30 as the star of Abe Burrows and Frank Loesser’s smash 1961 Broadway satire of corporate life, “How to Succeed in Business Without Really Trying.”
 The show won both the Pulitzer Prize and the Tony for best musical and ran for more than three years.